 Thousands more trees for Cape Otway koalas

-The future of koalas on Cape Otway is looking brighter thanks to the collaborative approach which is improving their habitat.
+The future of Cape Otway’s woodlands is looking brighter thanks to our collaborative approach which is improving the habitat for the region’s koalas and other local plants and animals.

 Since 2014, the Conservation Ecology Centre has led a team of partners including, the CFA (Country Fire Authority), the Department of Environment, Land, Water and Planning, and the Southern Otway Landcare Network who have been working together to help improve the lives of the Cape Otway koalas, and the whole Cape Otway ecosystem.
 And we’re starting to see promising results with the habitat recovering and more sustainable numbers of koalas.

-Over the weekend of 17 and 18 June, over 70 volunteers pitched in and planted close to 5,000 new koala habitat trees on private property on Cape Otway as a part of the Big Otway Tree Plant 2017.
+Over the weekend of 17 and 18 June, 70 volunteers pitched in and planted close to 5,000 trees on private property on Cape Otway as a part of the Big Otway Tree Plant 2017.

 This area had been burned by the CFA in preparation to receive new manna gums (the koala’s favourite food) as well as messmates, blackwoods and casuarinas.